thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 ### Ingredient: Unary Search Operation for the JSSP {#sec:hillClimbingJssp1Swap}

+For now, let us limit ourselves to local searches creating&nbsp;$g=1$ new point in each iteration.
-So the question arises how we can create a candidate solution which is similar to, but also slightly different from, one that we already have?
+The question arises how we can create a candidate solution which is similar to, but also slightly different from, one that we already have?
 Our search algorithms are working in the search space&nbsp;$\searchSpace$.
 So we need one operation which accepts an existing point&nbsp;$\sespel\in\searchSpace$ and produces a slightly modified copy of it as result.
 In other words, we need to implement a unary search operator!